-Our future success depends on our ability to introduce improvements to our existing products and to develop new products that deliver cost-effective solutions for both existing and new markets.
+Our future success depends on our ability to introduce improvements to our existing products and to develop new products that deliver costeffective solutions for both existing and new markets.
 Our research and development efforts are directed largely to both the development of algorithms and other technological building blocks necessary for managing NAND flash and the use of these technological building blocks to develop a wide variety of NAND flash controller solutions, which are integrated circuits with embedded firmware, that can manage most available NAND flash components and are used to create different classes of solid state storage devices, such as enterprise-grade SSDs used in enterprise applications and data centers, client SSDs used in PCs and other client devices, eMMC and UFS embedded storage for smartphones and IoT devices.
 We have assembled a core team of engineers who have experience in the areas of firmware, digital and mixed-signal integrated circuit design and system-level architecture.
 Our research and development expenses consist primarily of employee salaries and related benefits including stock-based compensation, tape-out and related project expenses and intellectual property and software licensing costs.
 We expense research and development expenditures as they are incurred.

 Our primary research and development centers are located in Hsinchu and Taipei, Taiwan, and Shanghai, China.
-Our facilities in Hsinchu and Taipei focus primarily on our NAND flash controller products, and our facilities in Shanghai focus primarily on SSD solutions and specific product requirements of our customers in China.
+Our facilities in Hsinchu and Taipei focus primarily on our NAND flash controller products, and our facilities in Shanghai focus primarily on specific product requirements of our customers in China.

 Our research and development activities broaden and strengthen our portfolio of intellectual properties, including patents and trade secrets.
-As of March 31, 2022, we have 2,144 patents and 1,253 pending applications worldwide, and we will continue to actively pursue the filing of additional patent applications in important jurisdictions.
+As of March 31, 2023, we have 2,490 patents and 1,203 pending applications worldwide, and we will continue to actively pursue the filing of additional patent applications in important jurisdictions.

-Our research and development expenses were approximately US\$110.3 million, US\$121.8 million, and US\$164.3 million for the years ended December 31, 2019, 2020 and 2021, respectively.
+Our research and development expenses were approximately US\$121.8 million, US\$164.3 million, and US\$188.5 million for the years ended December 31, 2020, 2021 and 2022, respectively.